Rocket Lab Criticized For Launching Their Own Private 'Star' Into Orbit - Slashdot

 Do you want Kessler?
 (Score:3)

-When I was a kid I looked upon the stars and thought by myself, the first humans were seeing the exact same thing.
-For that matter the stars looked upon us since the dinosaurs.
-A orb doesn't phase me anywhere near as much.

-From the same people with no outrage (Score:2)
+From the same people with no outrage (Score:2, Interesting)

 Uhhh...
 (Score:2)